We don’t have the exact Princeton decision-date details & dates yet, but we’ll update this article as soon as they are available.

 Princeton’s acceptance rate is approximately 4.4%, according to recent class profile data.

-You should consider applying through EA if Princeton is your first-choice school and you're sure you can create, refine, and submit a robust application on time.
+You should consider applying through EA if Princeton is your first-choice school and you're sure you can create, refine, and submit your application on time.

 Princeton seeks students “with intellectual curiosity, who have pursued and achieved academic excellence.
 We also look for students with strong personal and extracurricular accomplishments.”